-ASQC 1 requires audit firms to establish and maintain a system of quality control.
-ASQC 1 states that to do this, an audit firm (or public sector equivalent) must develop policies and procedures that address six elements.
-Figure 3A outlines these six elements.
+ASQC 1 required audit firms to establish and maintain a system of quality control.
+It will be superseded by ASQM1 from December 2022.

+ASQC 1 states that to do this, an audit firm (or public sector equivalent) must develop policies and procedures that address 6 elements.
+Figure 3A outlines these elements.

-FIGURE 3A: ASQC 1 quality control elements
+Figure 3A: ASQC 1 quality control elements